Browser Navigation Commands Selenium WebDriver Tutorials

 Navigate.To(URL):

-In our previous posts, we have seen that with the help of using the get() method, we can able to open a web page URL.
-But in the Navigation interface also providing one method and by using that method also we able to open a web page.
-To open a web page using the Navigation method you have to use to() method.
+In our previous posts, we have seen that with the help of the get() method, we can open a web page URL.
+But the Navigation interface also provides one method, and we can open a web page by using that method.
+To open a web page using the Navigation method, you must use the to() method.

 package com.selenium.practice.basic;